secretstartups/handbook/content/handbook/support/license-and-renewals/workflows/self-managed/trials.md

 1. Set the `Plan code` to what is requested.
 1. Ensure the `Trial` checkbox is checked.
 1. Set `Starts at` to today's date.
 1. Set `Expires at` to the requested date.
+(Expires at 0:00 on this date)
 1. Set `Notes` to the ticket or issue URL.
 1. Click `Save`.
 The license will be automatically sent to the email specified in the `Email` field.